Skip to content

 Specification item ID pattern A regular expression that matches the spec item ID inside source code entity comments.
 Must contain at least one capturing group.
 The first capturing group of the regular expression must match the entire spec item ID as it is used by the requirements management tool.
 For example, for Polarion a valid pattern might be (DP-\d+).

-Custom fields Allows to specify the custom fields to import with the spec items.
+Custom fields (expert option) Allows to specify the custom fields to import with the spec items.
 Custom fields have to be selected separately, as they are non-standard fields that are configured for each project individually.

 Polarion-specific Requirements Management Tool Connector Options